 We welcome students to begin their application prior to taking the USMLE Step 1 or Step 2 CK test.
 However, your application will not be reviewed by the Admissions Committee for a decision until a score is provided or a waiver is granted.

-Please send an email to OIA at email@example.com requesting a USMLE waiver.
-Your email should include your request, full name, and resume or curriculum vitae as an attachment.
+If you meet the above criteria, you may send an email to the International Visiting Student Program within the Office of International Activities at firstname.lastname@example.org requesting a USMLE waiver.
+Your email should include your request, full name, and attachments of your resume/curriculum vitae, medical school transcripts, and evaluation from your U.S. clinical rotation or LOR from your U.S. clinical rotation.
 USMLE waivers are very limited and will not be available for the majority of applicants.

 We welcome students to begin their application prior to taking the TOEFL test.
 However, the Admissions Committee will not make a decision on the application before a TOEFL score is uploaded.